Zeyneb N. Kaya

 Projects.

-Designed MADLIBS (multilingual augmentation of data with alignment-based substitution), an efficient multilingual synthetic data generation algorithm achieving SOTA neural machine translation performance with less data.
+Designed MADLIBS (Multilingual Augmentation of Data with Alignment-Based Substitution), an efficient multilingual synthetic data generation algorithm achieving SOTA performance with less data.

 Created LLaDA-R1, a diffusion LLM optimized for reasoning and efficiency at inference time with SFT+RL for dynamic diffusion step adaptation and remasking refinement.

-2025 Mercor x Etched x Cognition Inference-Time Compute Hackathon 1st Place / $40K Winner
+@ Mercor x Etched x Cognition Inference-Time Compute Hackathon 2025

-Developed parallel symbol tuning, an approach to advance robust in-context few-shot deductive multilingual reasoning in LLMs by dissociating language and logic.
+Developed parallel symbol tuning, an approach to improve in-context linguistic reasoning capabilities of LLMs for few-shot language learning.

 Built brain-computer-interface and agentic AI system for brain-powered natural language commands for hands-free computer control.